ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 added to the robots meta tag.

 The **Sitemap** tab lets you regenerate your XML sitemap.
 Each time a sitemap is created, the plugin pings Google and Bing so they can re-crawl it.
+The sitemap is written to `sitemap.xml` in your WordPress directory by default.
+This path can be changed via the **Sitemap Path** field.
 You can also edit your robots file from **SEO → Robots.txt**.

 Enable **Clean Slugs** from **SEO → General** to strip stopwords from new permalinks.
 Enter the words to remove in the accompanying field.